 Our Mission: To empower Canadians with Down syndrome and their families.
 We raise awareness and provide information on Down syndrome through the prenatal, early childhood, school years, adulthood and retirement stages of life.

-As a CDSS board member you will be responsible for ensuring the organization meets legal requirements and that it is operating in accordance with its mission and for the purpose for which it was granted non-profit status.
+As a CDSS board member you will be responsible for ensuring the organization meets its obligations and that it is operating in accordance with its mission and for the purpose for which it was granted non-profit status.
 Board members must execute duty and care, which means they must attend meetings, be prepared to make informed decisions and request additional information as necessary.